zarGonnn/reddcoin/doc/build-unix.md

 [miniupnpc](http://miniupnp.free.fr/) may be used for UPnP port mapping.
 It can be downloaded from [here]( http://miniupnp.tuxfamily.org/files/).
 UPnP support is compiled in and turned off by default.
-Set USE_UPNP to a different value to control this:
+See the configure options for upnp behavior desired:

-	USE_UPNP=     No UPnP support miniupnp not required USE_UPNP=0    (the default) UPnP support turned off by default at runtime USE_UPNP=1    UPnP support turned on by default at runtime
+	--with-miniupnpc         No UPnP support miniupnp not required --disable-upnp-default   (the default) UPnP support turned off by default at runtime --enable-upnp-default    UPnP support turned on by default at runtime

 IPv6 support may be disabled by setting:

-	USE_IPV6=0    Disable IPv6 support
+	--disable-ipv6           Disable IPv6 support

 Licenses of statically linked libraries:
  Berkeley DB   New BSD license with additional requirement that linked